-The BA (Hons) Business & Management was developed in partnership with Plymouth University and the wider business community specifically to allow students to remain in Jersey to complete their Level 6 studies.
+The BA (Hons) Business & Management was developed in partnership with the University of Plymouth and the wider business community specifically to allow students to remain in Jersey to complete their Level 6 studies.
 This offers both students and partner organisations the opportunity to maintain a mutually beneficial relationship which develops through the periods of placement undertaken as part of the FdA in Business and Management.
 The strengths of the programme lie in: